lzapffe/ds_labs/lab-06.md

     ## ℹ Use `spec()` to retrieve the full column specification for this data.
     ## ℹ Specify the column types or set `show_col_types = FALSE` to quiet this message.

+There will be 5\*11=55 rows in the long format, as each combination of year and hire type will have its own row.

+Wide to long conversion of data set:

 ``` r
 staff_long <- staff %>%
   pivot_longer(cols = -faculty_type, names_to = "year") %>%